jmesparre/jm/memory-bank/activeContext.md

 ## Next Steps

 - Continue to implement remaining sections and features as outlined in `projectbrief.md` and `progress.md`.
+- Develop content for the "Sobre Mí" page.
 - Address any new user requests for modifications or additions.
 - Ensure all new components and pages are properly integrated and functional.
 - Regularly update memory bank files to reflect project status and decisions.